Getting around Gambia

 Air

-There are currently no domestic flights available within The Gambia.
+There are currently no scheduled domestic passenger flights within The Gambia due to the country's small size.

 Road